Zion Canyon Visitor Center to Zion Human History Museum

 We’re getting close to Weeping Rock.
 What makes rocks weep in Zion?
 This is a desert after all.
 But high on the plateaus, rain and melting snow seep into the Navajo sandstone and slowly filter down until the water reaches a less permeable layer it can’t move through.
 The water is forced laterally out of the rock, creating a spring.
 Springs at Weeping Rock constantly drip water that nourishes delicate ferns and flowers hanging on the rocks.
 There are also hanging gardens at the Emerald Pools and along the Riverside Walk.
 These green gardens add to the uniqueness of Zion and make you forget for a moment that we are in a desert.

+This is Weeping Rock.
 Depart the bus here to take a walk to Weeping Rock.
-The trail is a little steep, but only one-half mile round trip.
-There are also longer, steeper, and more strenuous hikes from here to Hidden Canyon and Observation Point.
-More information about these hikes is in the park newspaper.
+The trail is a little bit steep, but only one-half mile round trip.
+The next stop is Big Bend.

 Weeping Rock to Big Bend